Nexiauk/Gameracy/docs/README.md

     * The layout reflows and changes as expected across different screen sizes
     * The background image appears and disappears as it should on different screen sizes
     * The Gameracy nav-brand always links back to the home page from every other page
-    * Hover colours work as expected on laptops and desktops in the nav bar, on buttons, and in the footer
+    * Hover colours work as expected on laptops and desktops in the navbar, on buttons, and in the footer
     * All required form fields have to be filled in
     * The success page loads as expected when the form is filled in correctly
     * The burger icon expands and collapses the nav list as expected on mobile screens.
 If left open, it will disappear by itself when navigating to another page.